 Brian Hepburn, MD, has been the executive director of the National Association of State Mental Health Program Directors (NASMHPD) since July 2015.
 He previously was the director of the Maryland Mental Hygiene Administration (MHA) from 2002 to 2014 and that position became the director of the Behavioral Health Administration July 2014.
 Dr. Hepburn was the clinical director for MHA from 1996 to 2002.
 He was also the director of psychiatric education and training for MHA from 1987 to 1997.
 Dr. Hepburn received his MD in 1979 from the University of Michigan’s School of Medicine and received residency training in psychiatry at the University of Maryland from 1979 to 1983.
 He was a full-time faculty member at the University of Maryland from 1983 to 1988 and has been on the volunteer faculty at the University of Maryland since 1988.
 He maintained a private practice from 1983 until 2004.

-As president and CEO of the National Council for Behavioral Health, Chuck Ingoglia leads the national charge to ensure people living with mental illness and addictions have access to comprehensive, high-quality care that affords every opportunity for recovery.
+As president and CEO of the National Council for Mental Wellbeing (formerly the National Council for Behavioral Health), Chuck Ingoglia leads the national charge to ensure people living with mental illness and addictions have access to comprehensive, high-quality care that affords every opportunity for recovery.
 To accomplish this, he harnesses the voices and support of the more than 3,000 National Council members who serve over 10 million individuals nationwide.

 Prior to being named president and CEO, Ingoglia led the National Council’s policy and practice improvement work, directing the organization’s federal and state policy efforts and overseeing trainings and programs offered to more than 500,000 behavioral health professionals across the U.S.